EMI-Group/evox/benchmarks/etl_vs_torch/CONTEXT.md

   ms/step @1000x50 / @10000x100 PSO/Sphere and 0.80 / 0.78-0.84 DE/Rastrigin,
   i.e. 1.16-1.45× faster than torch-cuda — see the caveat note in `BENCHMARK_RESULTS.md`.
-- **iree 3.9.0 CUDA segfaults on the harness path:** earlier bisect traced a deterministic step-1 crash on a healthy GPU to `workflow.step` retaining `self._state = state` (now `workflow.py:323`); raw `etl.run` chaining was unaffected.
-A 2026-09-07 smoke at 100x10 × 5 gens completed cleanly, so the trigger appears scale/condition-dependent — do not run iree-cuda benchmark cells with iree 3.9.0; re-running requires iree ≥ 3.11.0 and/or a retention-free measurement loop.
+- **iree 3.9.0 CUDA segfault is gone under iree ≥ 3.11.0:** the earlier
+  deterministic step-1 crash on the harness path (bisected to `workflow.step` retaining `self._state = state`, now `workflow.py:323`) no longer occurs — etl crash repro passed 4/4 and both full iree SO suites ran clean on 3.11.0.
+The remaining iree blocker is only the MO while-loop compile bug (see Current results status; out of scope — xla remains the MO compiled backend).
 - **Per-step host copies are NOT the bottleneck once device-resident:** history D2H readback (`.to(cpu).numpy()` of `latest_fitness`, `workflow.py:413-416`; `full_sol/pop_history` default off, `eval_monitor.py:52-54`) ≈ 0.09 ms/step; same-device `tree_map .to` no-op (`workflow.py:317-318`) ≈ 0.08 ms/step.
 The monitor's in-graph topk/gather is the main marginal cost at scale (≈1.5-2.3 ms of the 2.4-3.05 ms/step @10000x100 iree-cuda).
 Enabling `full_sol_history`/`full_pop_history` WOULD copy (pop,dim) per step — keep off in benchmarks.
 - **Timing fairness:** the etl path times without an explicit device sync (`bench_so.py:147-156`; the torch path syncs at 76-81), but iree/xla `run` invokes are host-blocking, so steps cannot overlap — per-step timing is fair; the 2 warmup steps (`bench_common.WARMUP_STEPS`) exercise the same `step()` path and absorb first-call costs.